2012 Master’s Candidate Capstone Project

 Project

-This was one of three IMC plans selected for an in-person presentation to the school’s advisory body, the Visiting Committee, in New York City in February 2013.
+- One of three IMC plans selected for in-person presentation to the school’s advisory body, its Visiting Committee, in New York City in February 2013.